 - 1½ cups cake flour

-- 1½ whole wheat pastry flour, or use all cake flour
+- 1½ whole wheat pastry flour, or use all cake flour for authentic taste

 - 1 tsp corn starch